Dollar set for big annual gain as traders brace for high US rates

 Federal Reserve Chair Jerome Powell said earlier this month that U.S. central bank officials "are going to be cautious about further cuts" following an as-expected quarter-point rate reduction.

-The U.S. economy also faces the impact of President-elect Donald Trump taking office later this month.
+The U.S. economy also faces the impact of President-elect Donald Trump taking office next month.
 He has proposed deregulation, tax cuts, tariff hikes and tighter immigration policies that economists view as both pro-growth and inflationary.

 Traders, meanwhile, anticipate the Bank of Japan will keep its monetary policy settings loose and the European Central Bank will deliver further rate cuts.